Guest Bloggers Amy Burzinski and Stan Davis have some words of wisdom for us:

 knew of a school shooting that were not friends with the shooter but knew about him or her and possible plans.
 Regarding both groups, each indicated that if an adult would ask them if they knew of any plan by another peer to

 harm, they would tell the adult.

-We can comfort support and reassure our children through painful times.
+We all struggle with our feelings about school shootings but we can comfort, support and reassure our children through painful times.

 With Dr. Charisse Nixon, Stan is co-leading the Youth Voice Research Project, which has collected information from more than 13,000 young people in the United States about what works and what doesn’t work in bullying prevention.
 His trainings integrate research, practical experience, specific techniques, and audience participation